-Highlights of our executive compensation program for 2022 include:
+Highlights of our executive compensation program for 2023, and certain 2024 decisions, include the following:

-- We continue to maintain rigorous short- and long-term incentive compensation programs for our executive officers to ensure fair ongoing pay-for-performance outcomes and strong alignment with our shareholders: - In fiscal year 2022, in spite of several industry and macroeconomic challenges and in the midst of a strategic M&A transaction (the acquisition of Iponweb), the Board of Directors determined that our named executive officers exemplified impressive leadership both in driving a transformation of our businesses and building long-term shareholder value; - We paid annual incentive bonuses to our active named executive officers with funding at between 45%-50% of target based on our achievement of quantitative (Company financial performance) metrics and the named executive officers' achievement of qualitative metrics; - We updated our compensation peer groups to maintain alignment with key attributes of the Company (including our industry, market capitalization and certain financial metrics, including annual revenue and annual revenue growth), and determined executive compensation levels with reference, in part, to these reasonably comparable groups; and - We continued the practice by which a majority of our executive officers' target total direct compensation opportunity is performance-based and variable paid in the form of both short-term incentives and long-term equity-based incentives, including PSUs and RSUs.
-Our long-term equity incentive awards vest over four years, and generally only provide realizable pay opportunities for executives with demonstrated growth in Company value over time or achievement of measurable, objective, predetermined performance goals.
+- We continue to maintain rigorous short- and long-term incentive compensation programs for our executive officers to ensure fair ongoing pay-for-performance outcomes and strong alignment with our shareholders: - In fiscal year 2023, consistent with solid financial performance and marked progress of the Company's on-going transformation, the Board of Directors determined that our named executive officers demonstrated continued leadership and vision in developing our businesses and building long-term shareholder value; - We paid annual incentive bonuses to our active named executive officers with funding at between 116%-126% of target based primarily on our achievement of quantitative (Company financial performance) metrics along with the named executive officers' achievement of qualitative metrics; - We updated our compensation peer groups to maintain alignment with key attributes of the Company (including our industry, market capitalization and certain financial metrics, including annual revenue and annual revenue growth), and determined executive compensation levels with reference, in part, to these reasonably comparable groups; - We continued the practice by which a majority of our executive officers' target total direct compensation opportunity is performance-based and variable paid in the form of both short-term incentives and long-term equity-based incentives, including performance-based stock units ("PSUs") and time-vesting restricted stock units ("RSUs").
+Our long-term equity incentive awards vest over four years, and provide varied realizable pay opportunities for executives tied to growth in Company value over time or achievement of measurable, objective, pre-determined performance goals; and - In addition, for 2024, to respond to shareholder feedback and better align with market practice, we are significantly increasing the link between pay and performance in our long-term incentive (LTI) programs for our named executive officers by: increasing the percentage of LTI (70% for CEO and 60% for other executives) that will be performance-based pursuant to the grant of PSUs, basing half of the PSU opportunity on a new external market metric (relative TSR), and establishing multi-year performance periods for these relative TSR PSUs.
+In addition, the holding period for equity held by our non-executive directors has been extended from one to two years.
+We are convinced that these and other enhancements, will drive an even greater focus on long-term value creation for our shareholders.
+For additional information on these changes for 2024, see the section "Shareholder Feedback, Responses and Actions" toward the end of this Compensation Discussion & Analysis.